woywoy123/AnalysisG/README.md

 - Functions : Container used to hold sub-functions and classes
    - Event : Contains classes involving event generation.
 It reads in ROOT files and converts event objects into particle objects constituting an event
    - GNN : Contains classes and functions relating to Graph Neural Networks.
 Classes include; Basic training Optimizer, GNN Model, Events to Graph, Graphs to native PyG DataLoader and Performance metrics.
-   - IO : Reads / Writes directories and does all the UpROOT reading including NUMPY conversion.
+   - IO : Reads / Writes directories and does all the UpROOT reading including NumPy conversion.
    - Particles : Definition of particles using a generic particle object that is inherited by other particle types; Jets, Leptons, Truth, etc.
    - Plotting : Simple plotting functions for Graphs and diagnostics histograms.
    - Tools : Some repetitive functions that are found to be useful throughout the code.
 - Plots : Container that holds plots used for diagnostics or future histograms used for presentations
 - logs : Debugging or other interesting output.

-## Python File Index<a name="FileDir"></a>
-- Closure
-   - Event.py
-   - GNN.py
-   - IO.py
-   - Plotting.py
-- Functions
-   - Event
-      - Event.py
-   - GNN
-      - GNN.py
-      - Graphs.py
-      - Metrics.py
-   - IO
-      - Files.py
-      - IO.py
-   - Particles
-      - Particles.py
-   - Plotting
-      - Graphs.py
-      - Histograms.py
-    - Tools
-      - Alerting.py
-      - DataTypes.py
-      - Variables.py
-   - GNN
-      - GNN.py
-      - Graphs.py
-      - Metrics.py
-   - IO
-      - Files.py
-      - IO.py
-   - Particles
-      - Particles.py
-   - Plotting
-      - Graphs.py
-      - Histograms.py
-   - Tools
-      - Alerting.py
-      - DataTypes.py
-      - Variables.py

 ## Closure Functions<a name="ClosureFunctions"></a>
 This section will be dedicated to give a brief description of the individual closure functions, that were used to verify the individual components of the codebase.